marvel-uiuc/ilw-header-megamenu/README.md

 - a decorative image
 - a `<div>` containing a paragraph element and a call to action (`<a>` or `<button>`).
 The div should contain `slot="action"`.

+The intention is to only use one decorative image or call to action per dropdown.
+You can use multiple lists.

 ## Attributes

 `width`: the numeric pixel width where it will change to the hamburger menu.
 This is defaulted to 990, but may be changed if you have a ridiculous menu.
 `compact`: a boolean value that will force the menu to be a hamburger menu.
 Before using this option, see Accessibility Notes and Use for more information.
-`span-2`: this will allow a secondary item to span 2 columns `span-3`: this will allow a secondary item to span 3 columns
+`span-2`: this will allow a secondary item to span 2 columns `span-3`: this will allow a secondary item to span 3 columns `start-end`: You can add this to an image or call-to-action div to have it align to the last column.

 ## Code Examples